benjaminadk/youtube-clone/README.md

 - upgraded to Material-UI v1 (was beta)
 - refactor around breaking changes
+  - different prop names for MUI components - `onClose` vs `onRequestClose` for modals, menus
+  - use or `variant` instead of `type` props typography
+  - covert inline style props to className using MUI's `withStyles` component
+  - work with theme creation
 - upgraded React and ReactDOM
 - refactored backend - removed babel and thus `import` statements
+  - use CommonJs `require` statements
+  - no great advantage and an extract build step with babel
+- added aws credentials to resolver files in aws s3 instansiation
+  - credentials go into `dev.js` now
+- fixing small bugs

 #### Resources